MEETING

 Objectives:

-2. Apply the methods to a chosen Vancouver Island Salmon Conservation Unit (CU) to simulate a real-life example of how the RSA works.
-The tentative DU chosen for this workshop is CK-83 (DU-19 and 20) East Vancouver Island-Georgia Strait_SU_0.3.
-This includes Puntledge, Nanaimo River, Cowichan.
+- Apply the methods to a chosen Vancouver Island Salmon Conservation Unit to simulate a real-life example of the the Rapid Status Approach works.

 Registration is required for the workshop.